oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/create-wdt-model.md

 | `Add Source to Archive` |  `ON` |
 | `Source` | `$QS_HOME/app/target/todo.war` |

 Even though the model is complete enough to create a local domain, you still need to add a few fields so that the WebLogic Kubernetes Operator can use the model.
 Switch back to the Code View tab.
 You will edit the model directly this time.
-Please make the topology section of the model look like the following.
+Make the topology section of the model look like the following.

 ```
 topology: